Storiesbyharshit/Deep-Learning-using-Pytorch/README.md

 # Deep-Learning-using-Pytorch
 >This repository will contain Pytorch implementations of Deep Learning and Machine Learning models.

-Pytorch : PyTorch is an open source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing, primarily developed by Facebook's AI Research lab.
+PyTorch is an open source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing, primarily developed by Facebook's AI Research lab.
 <p align="center">

  <img alt="For-the-Badge-Python" src="https://miro.medium.com/max/289/1*KrA4Z-LEzIxvgeqQnD_1lA.png">